SourcePot/datapool/README.md

 ### Installation
 For the installation and creation of the first user account please refer to the video below.
 1. Choose your target directory on your web server or your computer and run composer `composer create-project sourcepot/datapool {add your target directory here}`.
-This will create among other things the `../www/`-subdirectory, which is the www-root and should be accessible via the network, i.e. from a client web browser.
+This will create, among other things, the `../www/`-subdirectory, which is the www-root and should be accessible via the network, i.e. from a client web browser.
 2. Create a database and a corresponding database user.
 Set the database collation to **utf8mb4_unicode_ci**.
 3. Call the webpage through a web browser.
 This will create an error message since the database access needs to be set up.
 (Check the error log which can be found in the `../debugging/`-subdirectory.
 Each error generates a JSON-file containing the error details.)
 4. Calling the webpage creates the file `../setup/Database/connect.json` which contains the database access credentials.
 Use a text editor to update or match the credentials with the database user credentials.
 5. Refresh the webpage.
 This will create an initial admin user account.
 The user credentials of this account can be found in `../setup/User/initAdminAccount.json`.
 Register your own account and use the initial admin user account to change your own account to admin access level.
 Delete the initial admin user account after you have set up your own admin account.
-6. Make sure only the `../www/`-subdirectory is visible to the public.
+6. Make sure **only** the `../www/`-subdirectory is visible to the public.

 https://github.com/SourcePot/datapool/assets/115737488/10464f44-4518-45e0-8654-0bc19e9b1bb0

 ### Initial adjustments
 After you have set up your admin account you should login and update the webmaster email address **Admin &rarr; Admin &rarr; Page settings &rarr; EmailWebmaster**.
 Allways use the &check; button the save changes.

-## Philosophy
+## Architecture
 Datapool is based on an **object collection** or `oc`, i.e. a collection objects instantiated from PHP-classes in the `../php/` folder.
 The object collection is created by the constructor of class `../php/Root.php` each time the web-application is called.
 `../php/Root.php` provides the collection to all instantiated classes which have the method `init(array $oc)`.
 Typically the classes have a private property `oc` which is set/updated by the init method of the class.